pdgetrf/ArktosEdge/design/530_design.md

 ## Scenarios & Design Considerations

-Edge computing is being adopted in old and new industries at a quick pace.
-From factory automation, automated vehicles, security surveillance,  medical operation, remote monitoring, etc., the benefit of low latency, hight
+Edge computing is being adopted in traditional and new industries at a quick pace.
+Applications for factory automation, automated vehicles, security surveillance,  medical operation, remote monitoring, etc. are enjoying the benefits of shifting workload closer to the fields of operation.
+In specific, here are  three of the most prominent fields that are seeing the most development with edge adoption:

 - IoT, where devices such as temperature sensors and surveillance cameras are connected to edge nodes.
 - Smart Factory, where cluster of nodes run on the edge site.
-- Multi-access edge computing (MEC), where edge applications run on edge nodes or clusters places in or close to the cellular network.
+- Multi-access edge computing (MEC), where edge applications run on edge nodes or clusters placed in or close to the cellular network.

-From the three types of scenarios, the edge environments can be summarized to have the following
+A common theme of these fields is data driven.
+Data is captured at the user site (the "edge").
+Due to the size, security and latency limitation, it's more beneficial to process the data as close to the capturing sites as possible.
+This is especially needed for mission critical applications such as medical operation that utilizes AI for image segmentation and analysis.
+Inference needs to be carried out onsite with high reliability and low latency.
+Here is a summary of the typical edge computing environment features:

 - Low computing power
-- Low energy suply and consumption
+- Low energy supply and consumption
 - Unstable network connection
 - Smaller or no dev-ops teams
 - Complex topology